Nibor808/webpack-seed/README.md

 4) type "npm run dev" to re-initiate the app

-5) open your browser to localhost:(the value of the port variable defined in config/.env)
+5) open your browser to localhost:(the value of the PORT variable defined in config/.env)

 6) login with user Test Test, user name = 't_test' and password = 'password'